mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 :menuselection:`Image --> Trim to Selection` is a faster cousin to the crop tool.
 This helps us to resize the canvas to the dimension of any active selection.
-This is especially useful with right clicking the layer on the layer stack and choosing :guilabel:`Select Opaque`. :menuselection:`Image --> Trim to Selection` will then crop the canvas to the selection bounding box.
+This is especially useful with right-clicking the layer on the layer stack and choosing :guilabel:`Select Opaque`. :menuselection:`Image --> Trim to Selection` will then crop the canvas to the selection bounding box.